zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 In QMK, unlike ZMK, this functionality is enabled by default, and you turn it off using `TAPPING_FORCE_HOLD`.

+#### `global-quick-tap`

+If global quick tap is enabled, then the quick tap will apply not only when the given hold tap is tapped, but for any key tap before it.
+This effectively disables the hold tap when typing quickly, which is can be quite useful for homerow mods.
+It can also have the effect of removing the input delay when typing quickly.

 #### `retro-tap`

 If retro tap is enabled, the tap behavior is triggered when releasing the hold-tap key if no other key was pressed in the meantime.